-The Headteacher member of the Senior Leadership Team will consider the complaint and in doing so will:
+The Headteacher will consider the complaint and in doing so will:

-- Establish what has happened so far, and who has been involved; \ Meet or contact the Complainant if they need further information; - Clarify how the Complainant may feel things could be put right, if this has not been set out in their letter or included on the Complaints form; - Interview those involved in the matter and those complained of, allowing them to be accompanied if they wish; - Conduct any interviews with an open mind; - Keep notes of any interview for the record
+- Establish what has happened so far, and who has been involved; - Meet or contact the Complainant if they need further information; - Clarify how the Complainant may feel things could be put right, if this has not been set out in their letter or included on the Complaints form; - Interview those involved in the matter and those complained of, allowing them to be accompanied if they wish; - Conduct any interviews with an open mind; - Keep notes of any interview for the record

-The Headteacher /member of the Senior Leadership Team will keep in mind ways in which the complaint can be resolved.
+The Headteacher will keep in mind ways in which the complaint can be resolved.
 It may be sufficient to acknowledge that the complaint is valid in whole or in part.
 In addition, it may be appropriate to offer one or more of the following: